© -Steven Cerra, copyright protected; all rights reserved.

 Perhaps you might wish to get together with some of your Jazz buddies at a Jazz standards party in which you read and discuss Ted’s take on a tune and play your preferred versions.

-I doubt that you will ever come across a book on Jazz that will give you more pleasurable reading while, at the same time, affording you an such interactive platform in which to experience its contents.
+I doubt that you will ever come across a book on Jazz that will give you more pleasurable reading while, at the same time, affording you an interactive platform in which to experience its contents.

 However, you approach it, The Jazz Standards: A Guide to the Repertoire is sure to become a constant companion to your Jazz listening.